 The Whale's Head is the first area you come to, just after you step down from the Bulletin Board outside of Long Lane.
 At the lowest point, hop over onto a boulder and belay from atop for routes like Moby Dick.
 This wall's only bolts are anchors, which allow you to combine the moderate classics with stout testpieces like Sword or topout to a beautiful view via Call Me Ishmael.

-Past the last bolted lines you will find the multitudinous fractures and fissures of the Broken Faces.
+Past these bolted lines you will find the multitudinous fractures and fissures of the Broken Faces.
 Although it looks bad, the lines are mostly clean and present some of the best real jamming at Long Dong.
 Steal Your Face is an absolute must-do for any trad climber in the area.
 To the the left, easier trad climbs without anchor bolts create opportunities for bouldery top-ropes.

 Beyond is the boulder field run-off from the Grand Auditorium above.
 Cross this over to the caves or Golden Valley about 20 minutes further.